-Trump Administration Sends Out Notices Of $500,000 Fines For Those In U.S. Illegally
+Trump Administration Hits Some Immigrants In U.S. Illegally With Fines Up To $500,000

 Federal Agents Joked About Migrant Deaths, Propublica Reports

-At the beginning of his term, Trump signed an executive order promising, "as soon as practicable, and by no later than one year after the date of this order," that the administration would begin collection of "all fines and penalties that authorized under the law to assess and collect from aliens unlawfully present in the United States."

-U.S. Immigration and Customs Enforcement said the Immigration and Nationality Act grants the agency to impose "civil fines on aliens who have been ordered removed or granted voluntary departure and fail to depart the United States."

-An ICE officials said immigrants in the U.S. illegally, who willfully refuse to meet the obligations of an order issued by the Department of Justice's Executive Office for Immigration Review may receive a fine notice and then are subsequently provided a 30-day period to respond to the notice before a formal decision whether to issue a fine is made.
+An ICE official said undocumented immigrants who willfully refuse to meet the obligations of an order issued by the Justice Department's Executive Office for Immigration Review may receive a "Notice of Intention to Fine" and then are subsequently provided a 30-day period to respond before a formal decision whether to issue a fine is made.

-ICE officials said the agency began issuing these "Notice of Intention to Fine" in December 2018 and are made on a case-by-case basis, taking into account steps the individual has taken to fulfill the court's orders.
+ICE officials said the agency began issuing these notices in December 2018 on a case-by-case basis, taking into account steps the individual has taken to fulfill the court's orders.

-"ICE is committed to using various enforcement methods — including arrest; detention; technological monitoring; and financial penalties — to enforce U.S. immigration law and maintain the integrity of legal orders issued by judges," ICE spokesman Matthew Bourke told NPR.
+"ICE is committed to using various enforcement methods — including arrest, detention, technological monitoring and financial penalties — to enforce U.S. immigration law and maintain the integrity of legal orders issued by judges," ICE spokesman Matthew Bourke told NPR.

-Pro-immigrant advocates argue the Trump administration is trying to instill fear and confusion in immigrant communities expecting they will leave.
+Pro-immigrant advocates argue the Trump administration is trying to instill fear and confusion in immigrant communities, expecting the immigrants will leave.
 They report similar letters being received by immigrants in similar situations in North Carolina, Utah, Virginia and Texas.

 Espinal, 42, said she could not believe the U.S. government thought she would have almost half a million dollars.
-She's been living in sanctuary at an Ohio church since an immigration judge ordered her removed two years ago.
+She has been living in sanctuary at an Ohio church since an immigration judge ordered her removed two years ago.
 The church, its congregation and the community have largely supported her and her family.

 "They want to scare me," Espinal said, adding, "because they know I am in sanctuary.
 And they know I don't have this amount of money."

 Espinal said she came to the United States from Mexico with her father when she was 16.
 She now has three children of her own, including two who are U.S. citizens.
-She said her whole life is in the United States and cannot return to Mexico.
+She said her whole life is in the United States and she cannot return to Mexico.

 Leon Fresco, who served as deputy assistant attorney general for the Office of Immigration Litigation in the Obama administration, said he could not recall a time when such high fines were used during the previous administration.

 "It's a vivid illustration of the lengths the Trump administration will go to use any available authority to try to enforce immigration law," Fresco said.
-"I have not seen a $300,000 fine for failing to facilitate ones own removal."
+"I have not seen a $300,000 fine for failing to facilitate one's own removal."

 Espinal's attorney, Lizbeth Mateo, said she started laughing when she first saw the letter.
-She fears the administration is laying the ground work for criminal penalties and could use fees to in other ways to increase pressure on immigrants to leave.
+She fears the administration is laying the groundwork for criminal penalties and could use fees in other ways to increase pressure on immigrants to leave.

 "It's almost half a million dollars.
 Are they for real?
 Do they really think that she's going to pay this?"
 Mateo said.
-"I laughed, because there has to be someone in some basement in D.C. thinking, 'Oh, what else can I do to mess with immigrants.
+"I laughed, because there has to be someone in some basement in D.C. thinking, 'Oh, what else can I do to mess with immigrants?
 What else can I do to hurt them?' "